InformaticsMatters/ansible-galaxy-cloud/README.md

     volume_size_g: 3000

-...and add the file to your Ansible command-line using `--extra-vars "@parameters"`
+...and add the file to your Ansible command-line using `-e "@parameters"`

 ### Installing public SSH keys
-Any `.pub` files fopund in the project's root directory will be considered public SSH key-files and they will be added to the `centos` account of the head node, allowing those users access to it.
+Any `.pub` files found in the project's root directory will be considered public SSH key-files and they will be added to the `centos` account of the head node, allowing those users access to it.